KreaMuzik/qr_code_generator/README.md

 # QR Code Generator
 ## By: KreaMuzik

-A simple QR code generator with GUI.
+A simple QR code generator.